vdelia/vdelia.github.io/_drafts/clojure_intro.md

 $ wget https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein
 $ export PATH=~/bin:$PATH
 {% endhighlight %}

+on Windows, download  `lein.bat`.
+Then open the command prompt, go in the directory containing the script and run

+{% highlight powershell %}
+$ lein.bat self-install
+{% endhighlight %}

 Leiningen is probably the most popular Clojure project.
 It is the Clojure package manager, and it takes care of